docnoe/vue-i18n-next/docs/guide/advanced/component.md

 ```

 :::warning LIMITATION
-:warning: In translation component, slots props are not supported.
+:warning: In the Translation component, slot props are not supported.
 :::

-### Pluralization Usage
+## Pluralization Usage

-You can use pluralization in Component interpolation by use `plural` prop.
-For example the below.
+To handle pluralization in component interpolation, use the `plural` prop.
+For example:

-Template:
+### Template:

 ```html
 <div id="app">